Does Tea Tree Oil for Blepharitis Work? | Eye Love Cares

 Researchers are working to find a viable, reliable treatment option for blepharitis, but this has proved quite difficult.
 Since eye drops don’t necessarily work for everyone, scientists have been looking into more natural options.
 Tea tree oil has come up in many different contexts as a very viable solution for this challenging eye problem.

-Though the precise cause of blepharitis is still unknown, many scientists believe it to be caused by bacteria naturally gathering inside the eyelid.
+Though the precise cause of blepharitis is still unknown, many scientists believe it to be caused by bacteria naturally gathering on the eyelids.
 Another theory suggests that it could be caused by excess oil production in this area.
 Since tea tree oil is naturally anti-microbial, it works very well for keeping the eyelid clean.
 Tea tree oil is also used to control natural oil levels on the skin, which is why it is often used as a treatment for acne.
 Blepharitis patients often produce excess sebum in the eyelids, which leads to unpleasant symptoms.
 Tea tree oil can control these high oil levels.

 Some scientists even hypothesize that the traditional eye drops used to treat blepharitis could actually be more harmful than helpful.
-This is because the eye drops alter the eye’s natural oil balance and can result in an environment that is more welcoming to fungi and bacteria.
+This is because eye drops alter the eye’s natural oil balance and can result in an environment that is more welcoming to fungi and bacteria.
 Tea tree oil works with the eye’s natural tear production instead of against it, and it doesn’t completely sterilize the eye.

 In particular, tea tree oil is very helpful for treating demodex blepharitis.
 There are many different forms of blepharitis, and demodex blepharitis is the form that is often accompanied by rosacea.
 Demodex blepharitis is very common, but it tends not to respond to other forms of treatment.
 Many doctors even treat this form of blepharitis using tea tree oil in office.
 The medicinal forms of tea tree oil that are specifically designed to treat these conditions have been purified and designed specifically to apply to the eye.
 If your doctor uses this treatment, they will likely use a gentle brush to remove the dead skin cells after they apply the tea tree oil.